Homemade Blueberry BBQ Sauce

 a picture of pureed blueberry bbq sauce in a pan

-STEP 3: If you prefer a smooth sauce, use an immersion blender, regular blender, or food processor to puree the sauce.
+STEP 3: If you prefer a smooth sauce, carefully use an immersion blender or a regular to smooth it out.

 Maple Syrup – Look for real maple syrup, not pancake syrup.
-You can substitute the syrup with an equal amount of honey, brown sugar or brown rice syrup.
-This sauce is not overly sweet, feel free to add more sweetner to your taste.
+If you don’t have maple syrup, you can replace it with an equal amount of honey, brown sugar or brown rice syrup.
+Please note, this sauce is not overly sweet, feel free to add more sweetener to your taste.

 Serving suggestions